 Missing data

-A very important step is to assess and address missing data.
-I found that age
+A very important step is to assess and address missing data; age

-has missing data, so I report the number of missing values in age (%).
+has missing data.
+Thus, I report the number of missing values in age (%).

 Code